qianwk/Some-Collected-Papers-on-Stochastic-Computing/README.md

 ### 2015
 - 2015 DATE: A General Design of Stochastic Circuit and its Synthesis (University of Michigan–Shanghai Jiao Tong University Joint Institute)
-- 2015 TCAD: STRAUSS: Spectral Transform Use in Stochastic Circuit Synthesis (University of Michigan, Ann Arbor)
-- 2015 DAC: Equivalence Among Stochastic Logic Circuits and Its Application（University of Michigan, Ann Arbor）

 ### 2016
 - 2016 IWLS：A Branch-and-Bound-Based Minterm Assignment Algorithm for Synthesizing Stochastic Circuit (University of Michigan–Shanghai Jiao Tong University Joint Institute)